-The Corporation does not engage any third parties or consultants in our fundraising efforts and all approaches and relationships are managed by our seven person internal Philanthropy team with introductions or referrals being affected by our Philanthropy Board and other close contacts or through our database and legitimate online research.
+The Trust does not engage any third parties in our fundraising efforts and all approaches and relationships are managed by the Hall's internal Philanthropy team with introductions or referrals being effected by our Philanthropy Board and other close contacts or through our database and legitimate online research.

 The Philanthropy Board performs an introductory function, allowing the team to meet more potential supporters with an interest in the Royal Albert Hall.
 The efforts of the Philanthropy Board (which has an external Chairman, Ben Elliot) are monitored by the Philanthropy Committee which is the conduit between the Philanthropy Board and the Hall's Council.

 During the year the Corporation did not receive any complaints regarding Fundraising.
 The Hall is a member of the Fundraising Regulator and adheres to the Fundraising Code and all good standards of practice.
 As set out in our Philanthropy Policy, the Hall's fundraising team adheres to Section 1.2 of the Code of Fundraising Practice and is committed to protecting vulnerable donors.
-We comply with all legal requirements relating to data protection, under the General Data Protection Regulations 2018 and do not share any data for the purposes of fundraising with third parties or data sharing schemes.
+We comply with all legal requirements relating to data protection, under the Data Protection Act 2018 and the General Data Protection Regulations 2018 and do not share any data for the purposes of fundraising with third parties or data sharing schemes.
+We regularly carry out data protection impact assessments to ensure that we comply with the GDPR and we do not engage in intrusive practices.